 The regional breakdown of global economic influence associated with Jewish populations is expected to remain largely the same between 2010 and 2020 with only slight changes.
 As shown in the chart, the share of global GDP at the disposal of Jewish populations is highest in the Americas at about two-thirds (70% in 2010 and 67% in 2020) of the globe's total GDP at the disposal of Jewish populations.
-Meanwhile, about a quarter of global GDP at the disposal of
+Meanwhile, about a quarter of global GDP at the disposal of Jewish populations is in the Middle East-North Africa region (22% in 2010 and 25% in 2020).
+For both 2010 and 2020, smaller shares (less than 10% each) are held by Jews living in Europe, the Asia-Pacific and Sub-Saharan Africa.

-Regional Breakdown of Global Economic Influence of Jewish Populations,
+Regional Breakdown of Global Economic Influence of Jewish Populations, 2010 and 2020

-Sources: Pew Research Center's Future of World Religions (2015) and International Monetary Fund's World

-Economic Outlook Database (2015).
+Sources: Pew Research Center's Future of World Religions (2015) and International Monetary Fund's World Economic Outlook Database (2015).
 See the report's methodology for the calculation of estimates.